How Do I Get More Volunteers?

 • A pumpkin patch

 Events that incorporate kids can be particularly effective for increasing volunteer engagement.
 If parents can find an activity that their kids want to enjoy and the parents can volunteer for the club at the same time, that’s a win-win for everyone.
+The main reason parents are not available to volunteer is because they don’t have someone to watch their children.
+If the whole family is included in the activity, participation rates rise.

 Aside from events, it can be a challenge to get parents to volunteer for the organizational element of the booster club.
 Try to make meetings and planning sessions a bit more tolerable by providing modest catering or some drinks, and make sure to plan the sessions at convenient times.
+Ask them for times that work for them.

 Crowdsource